 “Each of us will go through some trial that will be fraught with pain, but it is in those moments that we should be reminded to push through those adversities with perseverance.”

 Colin is a freshman at Whitworth University where he is majoring in biochemistry, with a minor in psychology.
-In high school he took advance courses in the International Baccalaureate program and he completed two years at Columbia Basin College where he received his Associates in Arts and Science degree.
+In high school, he took advanced courses in the International Baccalaureate program and he completed two years at Columbia Basin College where he received his Associate in Arts and Science degree.
 Colin has a strong desire to help others overcome medical challenges.
 He plans to accomplish this by becoming a doctor, specializing in the field of oncology.
-“I feel that my personal experiences coupled with my academic achievements has prepared me to be a doctor that understands how to empathically deliver a tough message.”
+“I feel that my personal experiences coupled with my academic achievements have prepared me to be a doctor that understands how to empathically deliver a tough message.”

 Colin loves music and is a skilled pianist.
 He has participated in the Portland, OR WALK to End Hydrocephalus and helped form a team from his community to raise money and awareness for hydrocephalus at the San Francisco Marathon and Team Hydro’s Alcatraz Swim.